-- 1 Lotteries and prize draws give rise to a claim only where they have been approved by the competent authority. - 2 In the absence of such approval, the claim is treated as a gambling claim. - 3 Lotteries or draws authorised abroad do not enjoy legal protection in Switzerland unless the competent Swiss authority has authorised the sale of tickets.
+^d 1 Lotteries and prize draws give rise to a claim only where they have been approved by the competent authority.

+2 In the absence of such approval, the claim is treated as a gambling claim.

+3 Lotteries or draws authorised abroad do not enjoy legal protection in Switzerland unless the competent Swiss authority has authorised the sale of tickets.

-D. Gambling in casinos, loans from casinos Games of chance in casinos give rise to claims where they take place in a casino licensed by the competent authority.
+D. Gambling in casinos, loans from casinos situation in a casino licensed by the competent authority.